 Migraine with aura refers to visual symptoms that occur before a headache and other migraine symptoms develop.
 This can begin up to several hours before onset of a migraine.
 Aura occurs in about 20 percent of all migraine sufferers, and most of those people go on to develop the throbbing, deep headache usually associated with the migraine experience.

-With ocular migraines, or migraine aura without headache, visual symptoms still occur, but they are not followed nor accompanied by the headache.
+With ocular migraine, or migraine aura without headache, visual symptoms still occur, but they are not followed nor accompanied by the headache.

 Ocular Migraine Is Not Retinal Migraine